-The ICF Code of Ethics describes the core values of the International Coaching Federation (ICF Core Values), and ethical principles and ethical standards of behavior for all ICF Professionals (see definitions).
-Meeting these ICF ethical standards of behavior is the first of the ICF's core coaching competencies (ICF Core Competencies).
-That is “understanding coaching ethics and standards and applying them appropriately to all coaching and coaching related situations.”
+The ICF Code of Ethics describes the core values of the International Coach Federation (ICF Core Values), and ethical principles and ethical standards of behavior for all ICF Professionals (see definitions).
+Meeting these ICF ethical standards of behavior is the first of the ICF core coaching competencies (ICF Core Competencies).
+That is “Demonstrates ethical practice: understands and consistently applies coaching ethics and standards.”

 The ICF Code of Ethics serves to uphold the integrity of ICF and the global coaching profession by: